At a Glance: IT Outage Notification Templates

 We are continuing to work on the [System Name] issue.
 Our team has [identified the root cause / narrowed down the cause / is actively investigating].

-Still affected: [Systems / user groups]
+Still affected: [List remaining affected systems or user groups]

 Next update: [Time]